j4mie/idiorm/README.markdown

 The `where` method on the ORM class adds a single `WHERE` clause to your query.
 The method may be called (chained) multiple times to add more than one WHERE clause.
 All the WHERE clauses will be ANDed together when the query is run.
 Support for ORing WHERE clauses is not currently present; if a query requires an OR clause you should use the `where_raw` or `raw_select` methods (see below).
 [TODO]

 By default, calling `where` with two parameters (the column name and the value) will combine them using an equals operator (`=`).
 For example, calling `where('name', 'Fred')` will result in the clause `WHERE name = "Fred"`.
 However, the `where` method takes an optional third parameter which specifies the type of operator to use.
 Constants for each operator are provided on the ORM class.
 Currently, the supported operators are: `ORM::EQUALS` and `ORM::LIKE`.

+#### Raw WHERE clauses ####

+If you require a more complex query, you can use the `where_raw` method to specify the SQL fragment exactly.
+This method takes two parameter: the string to add to the query, and an array of parameters which will be bound to the string.
+The string should contain question marks to represent the values to be bound, and the parameter array should contain the values to be substituted into the string in the correct order.

+This method may be chained with other methods such as `offset`, `limit` and `order_by_(*)`, but it may NOT be chained with other calls to `where`.
+If other `where` clauses are added, they will simply be ignored in the resulting query.

+    ORM::for_table('person')->where_raw('name = ?
+AND (age = ?
+OR age = ?)', array('Fred', 5, 10))->order_by_asc('name');

+Note that this method only supports "question mark placeholder" syntax, and NOT "named placeholder" syntax.

 #### LIMIT and OFFSET ####